 4. Trainspotting (Danny Boyle, 1996)

-Although mainly set in urban Edinburgh, parts of ‘Trainspotting’ were filmed on Rannoch Moor, also on the West Highland Way.
+Although mainly set in urban Edinburgh, parts of ‘Trainspotting’ were filmed on Rannoch Moor, also on the West Highland Way while the start of the Fife Coastal Path is located just outside Edinburgh.

 The train station used in the film is Carrour Railway station on the West Highland line near Loch Ossian and Loch Treig.
 Since the film, the station has been turned into a restaurant.